Meri-em/Newsfeed/README.md

+# Newsfeed

-# Newsfeed - web based chat at real time
+Web based chat at real time

 ## Short description

 - The system supports registration with username and password.
 After the logging in each user sees a common chat stream.